sebaena/bartender/README.md

 # bartender
-App that provides recipes for cocktails and more
+App that provides recipes for cocktails and more... and more